rgo/homebrew-darktable/README.md

 Or `brew tap rgo/homebrew-darktable` and then `brew install darktable`.

+### I'm brave and I want to try new devevelopments/features!

+First of all, unlink your current darktable version installed: `brew unlink darktable`

+Now, you're ready to install latest master version `brew install darktable --HEAD`

+*WARNING:* To avoid database incompatibilities when you're testing a HEAD version execute darktable database in memory (read below).

 ## I want to run darktable

 After installing darktable you can open it by executing `darktable` from your terminal.